jtpereyda/boofuzz/docs/user/monitors.rst

 ==============

-The network monitor consists of two parts; the ``NetworkMonitor`` class that implements ``IMonitor`` and a second module that is to be run on a host that can monitor the traffic.
+The network monitor consists of two parts; the ``NetworkMonitor`` class that implements ``BaseMonitor`` and a second module that is to be run on a host that can monitor the traffic.

 .. autoclass:: boofuzz.monitors.NetworkMonitor
    :members: